verb (pats, patting, patted)[with object]

 pat someone on the back

-- Express approval of or admiration for someone: she needs her own claque to applaud and pat her on the backMore example sentences
+- Express approval of or admiration for someone: the local authority had spent responsibly, and a government department patted it on the backMore example sentences

 - The cars' occupants hooted their approval and patted Chad on the back for his bravery.